-Huawei Ascend W1 with Windows Phone 8 demoed, exec hints at upcoming Ascend Mate-like Windows PhoneAlex Wagner - Deputy Managing Editor, News Desk
+Huawei Ascend W1 with Windows Phone 8 demoed, exec hints at upcoming Ascend Mate-like Windows PhoneAlex Wagner - Editorial Director of News and Content

 Huawei yesterday took the wraps off of the 6.1-inch Ascend Mate and 5-inch Ascend D2 at its big CES presser, and while we've also been expecting the Windows Phone 8-powered Ascend W1 to debut in Vegas, Huawei didn't mention it during its gathering.
 Turns out the W1 was slated for a much more quiet introduction, as Huawei showed the smartphone off at last night's Pepcom show.
 The W1 was given a quick once-over by Engadget and, as expected, it features a 4-inch 800x480 display, 5-megapixel rear and 0.3-megapixel front cameras and a 1.2GHz dual-core processor.
 Also included is a 1,950mAh battery, 512MB RAM and 4GB storage.
 Users will have the option of supplementing that 4GB of memory thanks to the inclusion of a microSD slot.